FractalZeroShadow/The-CoRE-Codex/BRIDGE/ComputationSubstrate.md

 Both frameworks predict that as AI systems approach human-level complexity:
 1. They will encounter computational irreducibility in self-modeling
 2. This will manifest as consciousness-like phenomena
-3. The transition will occur near δ-scaling thresholds
+3. The transition will occur near $\delta$-scaling thresholds

 ### 8.2 The Observer Problem in AI